Menu

 Science

-In Science this half term we will be learning all about Living Things and their Habitats.
+In Science this half term we will be learning all about Animals including Humans.
 We will be learning to:

 Religion

-In our RE lessons this half-term, we will be focusing on Special People and Lent.
+In our RE lessons this half-term, we will be focusing on the Pentecost.
 We will be learning to:

 PE